HacDC: Membership

 HacDC encourages participation by anyone who feels they can contribute, and non-members are welcome at the space at any time.
 All workshops and activities are free, with some exceptions for materials costs, and all are open to the public.
 As of January 2015, membership stands at 50 people.
 Dues, which give organizational voting rights, are $60 per month as of January 2015.

 HacDC's active pool of members brings a wide range of skills an interests to the community—ranging from science, visual and performing arts, electronics and mechanical design.
 This results in some very unusual and interesting collaborations among members, some of which have appeared at Washington, DC area art exhibits and performances.

 Physical space

-HacDC is located on the second floor of the office building for St. Stephen and the Incarnation Episcopal Church, 1525 Newton St. NW, at the intersection of 16th and Newton Streets, NW, in the Columbia Heights neighborhood of Washington, DC.
+As of summer 2025, HacDC is located in the Columbia Heights neighborhood of Washington, DC, in the Tivoli Square building.
+Previously it was in the office building of St. Stephen and the Incarnation Episcopal Church.

-The space has a classroom-workshop upstairs for meetings, presentations, classes and electronics projects.
+The space is a classroom-workshop for meetings, presentations, classes and electronics projects.
 It includes tools, a soldering station, electronic diagnostic equipment and several 3D printers.
-A separate basement room is mainly used for heavier tools and parts storage but also includes a drill press, CNC mill, sheet metal bender and optical table.
-The church's common spaces are available for larger events.
+Heavier tools and parts include a drill press, CNC mill, sheet metal bender and optical table.
+Larger events have occasionally been hosted in the GALA Hispanic Theatre, which is in the same building.